chromium/chromium/content/test/data/attribution_reporting/interop/README.md

             // enabled.
 Defaults to false.
             "debug_permission": true,

+            // If present and non-null, the source's randomized response,
+            // consisting of zero of more fake reports.
+Defaults to null.
+Length
+            // must be <= the source's max_event_level_reports.
+Ignored for
+            // triggers.
+            "randomized_response": [
+              {
+                // The fake report's trigger data.
+Must be a uint32 exactly
+                // matching a value in the source's trigger specs.
+                "trigger_data": 1,

+                // The fake report's report window index.
+Must be a non-negative
+                // integer less than the source's number of report windows.
+                "report_window_index": 0
+              }
+            ],

             // Exactly one of the registration fields must be present.
 See
             // https://github.com/WICG/attribution-reporting-api for the
             // complete schema.